mono/website/docs/database-access/providers/oracle.md

 -   Exists in namespace System.Data.OracleClient and assembly System.Data.OracleClient.dll

 -   Works on Windows, Linux x86, and Solaris x86.
-Can you help us get it to work on other systems, such as, Solaris SPARC and Mac OS X?
+Can you help us get it to work on other systems, such as, Solaris SPARC and macOS?

 -   Works with Oracle 8i, 9i, 10g, and 11g databases